The Danse Society

 The Danse Society (formerly known as Y? or Danse Crazy) are an English gothic rock band, formed in Barnsley in 1980.
-They were originally active until 1986, reforming in 2011.
+They were originally active until 1986, reforming in 2010.
 They achieved moderate success during their career.
 Their lineup included Steve Rawlings (vocals), Paul Nash (guitar), Lyndon Scarfe (keyboards), Tim Wright (bass guitar) and Paul Gilmartin (drums).
 Scarfe was replaced by David Whitaker (formerly of Music for Pleasure) after the Heaven Is Waiting album.

 Background

 First incarnation

 Originally called Y? and then Danse Crazy (changed due to the emerging Two Tone scene), Danse Society recorded and released their first single, "Clock", on their own newly formed record label Society in 1980.
 They released their debut studio album, Seduction, in 1982.
 It reached No. 3 in the UK Indie Chart.

 Their second studio album, Heaven Is Waiting, was released in December 1983 on record label Arista.
 It reached No. 39 in the UK albums chart.
 The album contained a cover of the Rolling Stones' song "2000 Light Years from Home", also edited in 1984 as a 12" single and as a limited-edition double single.
-The band recorded a single with producers Stock, Aitken and Waterman, "Say It Again", at the behest of their record company.
+In 1985 the band recorded a single with producers Stock, Aitken and Waterman, "Say It Again", at the behest of Arista-BMG Records.

 In 1986, after releasing their final album, Looking Through, as The Danse Society International, all of the band members except lead singer Rawlings left to form Johnny in the Clouds.

 Rawlings continued as Society, and in 1987, released a single, "Saturn Girl".
 After 1987, Rawlings continued to pursue music with the electronic dance music act Meridian Dream.